Accelerated Masters: UG/G Program

 Courses that are counted toward both a BS and MS degree under the UG/G program may subsequently be counted toward a PhD in Aerospace Engineering, provided the student is accepted into the AOE PhD Program.

 Application process for the AOE Department’s Undergraduate/Graduate Program:

 1. A student must have a minimum GPA of 3.3 to qualify.
 The applicant must apply for admission to the Master’s or Direct-PhD degree program using the Graduate School’s online application system (www.graduateschool.vt.edu).
-The application deadline for Fall semester admission is December 30PthP and the application deadline for Spring semester admission is September 1st.
 In applying for admission to the Master’s or Direct-PhD degree program, the student should select the start date to be the semester following the one in which the Bachelor’s degree will be awarded.
 Application requirements include:

 - A current transcript, showing a minimum GPA of 3.3 (overall)